Improving control over unobservables with network data: Introduction

 The paper is at the intersection of the literature on networks \citep{jackson2010social, graham2015methods, de2017econometrics, newman2018networks}, in particular those featuring homophilic network formation \citep{boucher2015structural, graham2016homophily, graham2017econometric, demirer2019partial, gao2020nonparametric, mele2022structural}, and estimation of treatment effects \citep{imbens2004nonparametric, imbens2009recent, imbens2015causal}.

 In a related paper, \citet{auerbach2022identification} considers a partially linear outcome regression where the nonlinear term depends on an unobserved variable.
-Using information from a network whose formation hinges on the unobserved variable, he is able to recover consistent estimates of regression coefficients under general assumptions.
+Using information from a network whose formation hinges on the unobserved variable, he is able to recover consistent estimates of regression coefficients under general assumptions. \citet{xu2025nonparametric} extends the control function approach to nonparametric outcome equations and derives minimax rates for estimation.
 See also \citet{goldsmith2013social, hsieh2016social, johnsson2021estimation}, who use related frameworks and provide a way to analyze peer effects.

 Through the help of a pseudo-distance, \citet{zeleneev2020identification} devises a method to identify agents with similar values of latent fixed effects, which allows him to estimate parameters of interest while controlling for unobserved heterogeneity. \citet{demirer2019partial} provides partial identification results in linear models under homophilic behavior and proposes a comprehensive nomenclature for homophily.